RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: : Weight-Sharing NAS With Foundation Models

 \item \textit{Number of Windows per Windowed Attention Block}.
 Window attention restricts self-attention to only process a fixed number of neighboring tokens.
 We can add or remove windows per block to balance accuracy, global information mixing, and computational efficiency. \end{itemize}

 At inference time, we pick a specific model configuration to select an operating point on the accuracy-latency Pareto curve.
 Importantly, different model configurations may have similar parameter counts but significantly different latencies.
 Similar to \cite{cai2019ofa}, we see little benefit from fine-tuning the NAS-mined models on COCO (Appendix \ref{appendix:fine-tuning}), but note modest improvements from fine-tuning NAS-mined models on RF100-VL.
-We posit that \method \ on RF100-VL benefits from additional fine-tuning because the ``architecture augmentation'' regularization requires more than 100 epochs to converge on small datasets.
+This additional fine-tuning is optional, and is often unnecessary for practical deployment.
+We posit that \method \ benefits from additional fine-tuning on RF100-VL because the ``architecture augmentation'' regularization requires more than 100 epochs to converge on small datasets.
 Notably, prior weight-sharing NAS methods \citep{cai2019ofa} train in stages and use a different learning-rate scheduler per-stage.
 However, such schedulers make strict assumptions about model convergence, which may not hold across diverse datasets.

 \textbf{Training Schedulers and Augmentations Bias Model Performance.} State-of-the-art detectors often require careful hyper-parameter tuning to maximize performance on standard benchmarks.
 However, such bespoke training procedures implicitly bias the model towards certain dataset characteristics (e.g. number of images).
 Concurrent with DINOv3 \citep{simeoni2025dinov3}, we observe that cosine schedules assume a known (fixed) optimization horizon, which is impractical for diverse target datasets like those in RF100-VL.
 Data augmentations introduce similar biases by presuming prior knowledge of dataset properties.
 For example, prior work leverages aggressive data augmentation (e.g., {\tt VerticalFlip}, {\tt RandomFlip}, {\tt RandomResize}, {\tt RandomCrop}, {\tt YOLOXHSVRandomAug}, and {\tt CachedMixUp}) to increase effective dataset size.
 However, certain augmentations like {\tt VerticalFlip} may negatively bias model predictions in safety-critical domains.
 For example, a {\tt person} detector in a self-driving vehicle should not be trained with {\tt VerticalFlip} to avoid false positive detections from reflections in puddles.
 Therefore, we limit augmentations to horizontal flips and random crops.
 Lastly, LW-DETR applies a per-image random resize augmentation, where each image is padded to match the largest image in the batch.
 As a result, most images have significant padding, which introduces window artifacts, and wastes computation on padded regions.
 In contrast, we resize images at the batch level to minimize the number of padded pixels per-batch and to ensure that all positional encoding resolutions are equally likely to be seen at train time.